-Creating a new community woodland
+Creating a New

-Coming together as a group
+Coming Together as a Group

 When a community decides it wants to be more involved in taking care of a local woodland, it is embarking on a journey that will be immensely rewarding and at times very challenging.

 Community woodlands are established for many different reasons; to save a woodland threatened by sale; to see the wood provide more local benefits or to revive a neglected woodland.
 In each case a local community group has decided it wants more control over woodland decision-making.

 Some community woodland groups are created by a ‘community of interest’ – for instance a group of people with a strong commitment to environmental concerns.
 Other groups are created by a wider community of people living in the same place.
 However the community woodland group begins, the more local support you can build the stronger your group will be.